Updated: Jul 26

 So, what do they look like compared to both McCord and Schlueter?
 Their angles are more dramatic and in fact Parish-Reading helmets conform much more closely to the original M1 helmet blueprint than those helmets produced by either of the two earlier manufacturers.

 Instead of their heat stamps being located by the front visor area, Parish-Reading helmets are stamped by the wearer's right chinstrap loop.
 Each known example showcases a 'P' prefix followed by a number (these stampings were applied by Parish - hence the 'P').
-Of the few surviving helmets (we know of approximately 10 examples), only six different heat stamps have been observed: P2A, P2C, P2D, P3, P4, and P6 (the P6 example was an unfinished helmet - perhaps one of those Parish sold as scrap in late 1945).
+Of the few surviving helmets (we know of approximately 15 examples), only seven different heat stamps have been observed: P1, P2A, P2C, P2D, P3, P4, and P6 (two P6s have been discovered, one of which was an unfinished helmet - perhaps one of those Parish sold as scrap in late 1945 - while the other was completed and showed signs of post-war use).

 Being such a late-war helmet, all known examples share characteristics found on those being produced by McCord and Schlueter during the same timeframe: rear seams, swivel loops, manganese steel rims, and OD#7 (green) chinstraps with blackened hardware.

-One feature exclusive to Parish-Reading helmets are the rim details.
-There are 13 individual welds all around the manganese rim, securing it to the helmet.
+One feature seemingly exclusive to Parish-Reading helmets are the rim details.
+The example below shows 13 individual welds all around the manganese rim, securing it to the helmet.
 It is this author's opinion that a wartime manufacturer would not intentionally complicate its production process, so why the 13 welds?
 The drastic silhouette of the helmet is likely to blame.
 A manganese rim would likely experience difficulty staying attached to such a curvy helmet, thus necessitating the 13 welds, which further complicated and delayed the production process.
+That said, some examples have been seen with fewer welds, indicating they were likely done on an as-needed basis.

 If you would like to own one of the rarest helmet variations of the entire war, CIRCA1941 is very fortunate to offer for sale the Parish-Reading helmet photographed above.